Jiao Liuyang

-Jiao Liuyang (焦刘洋 (焦劉洋, Jiāo Liúyáng); born August 6, 1991 in Harbin, Heilongjiang) is a female Chinese swimmer, who specializes in the 200-metre butterfly.
+Jiao Liuyang (焦刘洋 (焦劉洋, Jiāo Liúyáng); born August 6, 1991) is a Chinese swimmer, who specializes in the 200-metre butterfly.

 Career

 She competed at the 2008 Summer Olympics and finished second in the 200 m butterfly in a time of 2:04.72, behind her teammate Liu Zige, who won the race in a time of 2:04.18.
 Both swimmers swam faster than the former world record held by Australia's Jessicah Schipper (2:05.40).

 Before the Olympics, Jiao had competed at the 2007 World Swimming Championships in Melbourne, where she placed 4th in the 200 m butterfly (2:07.22).
 She had also won gold at the 2006 Asian Championships, setting a new championship record.

 In 2009, she won two gold medals at the Asian Swimming Championships in the 50 m and 100 m butterfly, setting championship records in both events.
 That year, the Chinese 4 x 100 m relay team also set a new world record time on the way to winning gold at the World Championships.
 Individually, she also won a bronze medal in the 100 m butterfly.

 She won three gold medals at the 2010 Asian Games, in the 100 m and 200 m butterfly, and as part of the Chinese 4 x 100 m medley relay team.
 All three gold medals were won in times that were new Games records.
 She went on to win gold at the 2011 World Championships, in the 200 m butterfly.

-At the 2012 Summer Olympics, she went one place better, winning the 200 m butterfly in a time of 2:94.96, setting a new Olympic record.
+At the 2012 Summer Olympics, she went one place better, winning the 200 m butterfly in a time of 2:04.06, setting a new Olympic record.
 She also competed in the 100 m butterfly, reaching the semifinal, and was part of the Chinese 4 x 100 m medley team.
 Following the Olympics, she won two silver medals at the World Short Course Swimming Championships, in the 50 m butterfly and the 200 m butterfly.